-PFLB works with the load test analysis and test process consulting for many years.
+PFLB has worked with load test analysis and test process consulting for many years.
 During that time we’ve tried many tools and technologies out.
-In the article we are going to explain how different configurations for LoadRunner Analysis and Grafana+lndluxDB influence the results and account for data differences.
+In the article, we are going to explain how different configurations for LoadRunner Analysis and Grafana+lndluxDB influence the results and account for data differences.

 Using LoadRunner Analysis